- Easy to use

 - Appropriate For Personal & Business Use: Asana users often say that they use the software to keep track of their personal commitments and household chores.

 The following are excerpts from positive customer reviews:

 We use and love Asana.
 Too many people try to manage tasks and communications for projects within email and it just doesn’t work.
 Asana for business processes, Jira for development.
 That’s how we roll.

 Simple and intuitive.
 I’ve worked with several competing products and Asana is my favorite because it’s simple and easy to use, but also has enough complexity & product features to cover all of the unique use cases that I encounter in my work.
 I’m also a big fan of their many integrations with other services/products.

 Integrations & Add-Ons

 Asana, in my opinion, is an exemplary task management tool.
 Sleek, simple, and elegant, this software functions with ease and efficiency.
-I appreciate the fact that it is offered free for groups of up to 15 people and made financially accessible for students, non-profits, and start-ups.
-Every company has to start somewhere, and Asana is the ideal choice for small businesses struggling to get on their feet.
+I appreciate the fact that it is offered free for groups of up to 15 people and made financially accessible for students, non-profits, and startups.
+Every company has to start somewhere, and Asana is the ideal choice for small businesses that are just getting going.

 The problem with Asana, of course, is that it is a task management tool.
-For many businesses, this software will not come with enough bells and whistles to make it worth the monthly fee.
-When it comes to providing a comprehensive solution for project management — planning, budgeting, tracking risks and issues, managing resources, etc.— Asana just doesn’t keep up with the competition.
-Granted, I don’t think the creators of this software are trying to revolutionize the project management market; I think they have spent a lot of time and energy developing an extremely good tool for managing small units of work and have purposefully ignored all the other stuff.
-Asana is what it is — one of the best tools (maybe even the best) of its kind — and it doesn’t pretend to be anything else.
+For many businesses, this software does not come with enough bells and whistles to make it worth the monthly fee.
+When it comes to providing a comprehensive solution for project management — planning, budgeting, tracking risks and issues, managing resources, etc., — Asana just doesn’t keep up with the competition.
+Granted, I don’t think the creators of this software are trying to revolutionize the project management market.
+I think they have spent a lot of time and energy on developing an extremely good tool for managing small units of work and have purposefully ignored all the other stuff.
+Asana is what it is — one of the best tools of its kind — and it doesn’t pretend to be anything else.